logicl00m/kratos-frontend/STATE.md

 - Show state details and dynamic forms driven by JSON
 - Export graph and workflow definitions
 - Dashboard for managing loan applications and navigating to workflows
+- Monitor and manage running workflows with real-time status updates

 ## Core Types (summary)